-Every year Centrepoint supports 15,000 young people who are homeless or at risk of homelessness.
-With increasingly more young people asking for help from their local authority and the situation getting worse, gifts in Wills are helping to change lives by enabling young people to receive the support they need, starting with a warm, safe room.
+Every year Centrepoint supports more than 14,000 young people who are homeless or at risk of homelessness.
+With increasingly more young people asking for help from their local authority and the situation getting worse, leaving a gift in your Will to Centrepoint will help change lives.

 No matter the size, a gift made in your Will can help homeless young people who need our help in the future.
-Even 1% of an estate can make the difference for one of the young people we support, helping them to leave homelessness behind for good and fulfill their potential.
+Through legacy planning, even 1% of an estate can make the difference for one of the young people we support, helping them to leave homelessness behind for good and fulfill their potential.

 Over the last 50 years, Centrepoint has worked continuously to tackle the rising numbers of youth homelessness across the UK, adapting and changing to meet the needs of the young individuals it affects.
 Your gift will continue to support this vital work, meaning Centrepoint can provide homeless young people with accommodation, health support and life skills to get them back into education, training and employment for years to come.

 But where exactly does your money go?
 Well, for every £1 Centrepoint spends, 69p goes directly to supporting homeless young people, 8p goes towards overheads and governance, and the remaining 23p goes towards raising the next £1.
 For each pound Centrepoint invests in fundraising, we generate £2.20 in additional funds.

 You can see more areas of our work your money could support here.